jasonleinart/blog-site/_posts/2025-08-03-intj-fit-in-tech.md

 ---
+layout: post
 title: "INTJ Cognitive Alignment with AI and Tech Careers"
 subtitle: "What a Meta-Analysis of Jungian Functions Reveals About My Fit in the Industry"
-date: 2025-08-03
+date: 2025-08-03 09:00:00
-categories: [field-notes]
+author: author1
-tags: [cognition, research, personality, career-transition, mbti]
+tags: [field-notes, intj, cognition, research, ai-industry, career-transition]
+description: >
-summary: "As an INTJ with a background in marketing and a growing presence in the AI/tech space, this paper helped validate the cognitive wiring behind my career pivot.
-Here's what it revealed—and how I'm using it to shape my direction."
+  As an INTJ with a background in marketing and a growing presence in the AI/tech space, this paper helped validate the cognitive wiring behind my career pivot.
+Here's what it revealed—and how I'm using it to shape my direction.
 ---

 > *"Vision without action is a dream.
 Action without vision is a nightmare."*